radu-matei/radu-matei.github.io/content/blog/k8s18-azure.md

 In this article we will explore how to deploy a Kubernetes cluster with version 1.8 on Azure.

-If you are familiar with deploying orchestrators in Azure, or you only want to see how to deploy K8s 1.8, you can [skip the following section and go directly to where the action actually starts.](#deploy-the-cluster)
+If you are familiar with deploying orchestrators in Azure, or you only want to see how to deploy Kubernetes 1.8, you can [skip the following section and go directly to where the action actually starts.](#getting-the-acs-engine-binary)

 Deploying orchestrator clusters in Azure
 ========================================